leanderednael/notes/ai/physics.md

 The **Boltzmann approximation** gives a valid approximation _to the Fermi function_ for $x_1 \gg 1$ (i.e. $\varepsilon_1 \gg \mu$): $f(\varepsilon_1) \approx e^{-x_1}$.

 #### 1.2.
 The Boltzmann Law

+The Boltzmann law applies to systems that exchange either only energy, or only particles, or both with a reservoir.
+It does not apply to systems completely isolated from the reservoir.

 Every state $i$ is a function of the number of electrons $N_i$ and amount of energy $E_i$.
 In order to change states, a non-isolated system continuously exchanges particles $\Delta N$ and energy $\Delta E$ with its surroundings, called the **reservoir**, which is a function of $\mu, T$.